Birmingham & District Premier Cricket League: ECB Premier League

-Since being designated an ECB Premier League in 1998 (the first Premier Cricket League in the Country), several changes have occurred in the league's structure.
+Since being designated an ECB Premier League in 1998, the first in the country, several changes have occurred in the league's structure.

 Initially, the 12 clubs in the old Birmingham League made up the Premier Division, and a First Division, Second Division East and Second Division West were made up from clubs in the old Midlands Combined Counties League, the Worcestershire League, the Warwickshire League and the Staffs League.
 The Second Division East and Second Division West were later replaced by a Second Division and a Third Division.

 Only one club was promoted in the first year of the new structure, which was Cannock while Aston Unity, a founder member of the league, were the first club to be relegated.
 Since 1999, two clubs have been relegated and two promoted each season.

 Following the 2018 season the Second and Third divisions were abolished, along with all four 2nd XI divisions, and the league was reduced to two divisions.
 The relegated 1st and 2nd XIs now compete in the four West Midland county feeder leagues.

 The winners of the four feeder leagues now enter a ‘round robin’ playoff at the end of each season with the top two teams being promoted (replacing the two relegated sides from Premier Division Two) and the bottom two going back to their feeder leagues.

-The 2020 competition was cancelled because of the COVID-19 pandemic.
-A replacement competition was arranged for the later part of the season when cricket again became possible, but with its winners not to be regarded as official league champions.